PiresMA/quantum_walks_review/README.md

 (In progress) Literature survey of QW

-Reviews:
+Reviews and overviews:
-* K. Kadian, S. Garhwal, and A. Kumar, Quantum walk and its application domains:  A systematic review, Computer Science Review41, 100419 (2021).
+* K. Kadian, S. Garhwal, and A. Kumar, Quantum walk and its application domains:  A systematic review, Computer Science Review, 41, 100419 (2021).
-* M. Grafe and A. Szameit, Integrated photonic quantum walks, Journal of Physics B: Atomic, Molecular and Optical Physics53, 073001 (2020).
+* M. Grafe and A. Szameit, Integrated photonic quantum walks, Journal of Physics B: Atomic, Molecular and Optical Physics, 53, 073001 (2020).
 * J.  Wu,  W.-W.  Zhang,  and  B.  C.  Sanders,  Topological quantum walks:  Theory  and experiments, Front.
-Phys.14, 61301 (2019).
+Phys., 14, 61301 (2019).
+* L. Neves and G. Puentes, Photonic discrete-time quan-tum walks and applications, Entropy, 20, 731 (2018)
+* A. Widera, A walk across a quantum lattice, Science 347,1200 (2015).
-* M. Grafe,  R. Heilmann,  M. Lebugle,  D. Guzman-Silva,A.  Perez-Leija,  and  A.  Szameit,  Integrated  photonic quantum walks, Journal of Optics18, 103002 (2016).
+* M. Grafe,  R. Heilmann,  M. Lebugle,  D. Guzman-Silva,A.  Perez-Leija,  and  A.  Szameit,  Integrated  photonic quantum walks, Journal of Optics, 18, 103002 (2016).
 * T. Kitagawa, Topological phenomena in quantum walks: elementary  introduction  to  the  physics  of  topological phases, Quantum Inf.
-Process.11, 1107 (2012).
+Process.
+11, 1107 (2012).
+* Frontiers, Feynman's ’quantum walk’ observed, PhysicsWorld, 22, 4 (2009)
 * V.  M.  Kendon,  A  random  walk  approach  to  quantum algorithms, Philos.
 Trans.
 Royal Soc.
-A364, 3407 (2006).
+A 364, 3407, (2006).
-* A. Ambainis, Quantum walks and their algorithmic applications,  International  Journal  of  Quantum  Information 1, 507 (2003).
+* A. Ambainis, Quantum walks and their algorithmic applications,  International  Journal  of  Quantum  Information, 1, 507 (2003).
 * J.  Kempe,  Quantum  random  walks:   an  introductory overview, Contemporary Physics44, 307 (2003).